anthonynhan/nice-incontact-webchat/README.md

     - `INCONTACT_POINTOFCONTACT`: The previously noted Point of Contact GUID.
     - `INCONTACT_SKILL`: The previously noted Skill ID.

-1. From the `src/incontact/webChat/server` directory, run `npm i`.
+1. From the `/server` directory, run `npm i`.

-1. From the `src/incontact/webChat/server` directory, run `npm start`.
+1. From the `/server` directory, run `npm start`.
 This starts a server on port `3000` of your local machine.

-1. Go to the client directory in [src/incontact/webChat/client](./client).
-Rename or copy `.env-sample` to `.env`.
-In the `.env` file:
-    - Add `SERVER_BASE_URL` variable to where your middleware is deployed.
-For instance, if you deployed locally, this value would be `http://localhost:3000`.

-1. From the InContact web chat client directory [src/incontact/webChat/client](./client) run:
+1. From the InContact web chat client directory, follow the instructions from the readme [\/client/README.md](./client/README.md).
-    - `npm i`
-    - `npm run dev`

-    If you've linked everything to your NICE inContact account correctly, you should be able to connect to an agent in NICE inContact.

-You should now be able to start a web chat session in a browser, and within the web chat, escalate to an agent to trigger the NICE inContact integration.
-For more information about how to start a web chat session using this integration, see the starter kit [README](../../../README.md#development).